bilychen88/RetailDet/README.md

 The dataset and code will be made available upon paper acceptance.

 ## 🔄 Status
 ⏳ Paper is currently under review.
-The code and pretrained weight will be released once accepted.
+The code and pretrained weights will be released upon acceptance.

 ## 📋 Coming Soon
 - [ ] 💾 Dataset download link